 1. Phishing CEO fraud

-An attacker will send lots of emails to CEOs of different companies to trick them into clicking on a link to a malicious website or on a malware attachment.
-This is done sothey can gain access to the victim’s account and contact list so they can send emails tricking other downstream employees into transferring funds or sensitive information.
+An attacker will send meticulously researched phishing emails to CEOs of different companies to trick them into clicking on a link to a malicious website or malware attachment.
+They can then gain access to the victim’s account and contact list to send emails, tricking other downstream employees into transferring funds or sensitive information.

 2. Spear phishing

-Where a hacker will gather information on their targets online before sending them a carefully worded email, imitating a company or individual they do business with, or referencing events or projects they’ve attended or participated in.
-Cyber criminals thentry and trick the recipient into providing the requested information, so they can commit future crimes.
+In this attack, hackers will gather information on their targets online before sending them a carefully worded email, imitating a company or individual they do business with or referencing events or projects they’ve attended or participated in.
+Cyber criminals then try and trick the recipient into providing the requested information so that they can commit future crimes.

 3. Social engineering

-In a social engineering attempt, the fraudsters will use a personalized email, text message or phone call to gain the victim’s trust and convince them into handing over protected information or sending a wire transfer.
+In a social engineering attempt, the fraudsters will use a personalized email, text message, or phone call to gain the victim’s trust and convince them to hand over protected information or send a wire transfer.

 4. Executive whaling

-A type of cyber threat where a criminal impersonates an executive and attempts to put pressure on employees to act quickly in handing over information, uploading tax documents or transferring funds without verifying the request with another colleague.
+A type of cyber threat where a criminal impersonates an executive and attempts to pressure employees to act quickly in handing over information, uploading tax documents, or transferring funds without verifying the request with another colleague.